TBU-AILab/frontEASE/README.md

 # 🎯 frontEASE - Frontend for Effortless Algorithmic Solution Evolution

 🚀 **frontEASE** is the frontend component of the [EASE framework](https://github.com/TBU-AILab/EASE), providing a user-friendly interface to interact with the backend services.
 It is built using C# and integrates seamlessly with the backend to offer a cohesive user experience.

+### Disclaimer

+This is an open beta version of the framework.

 <!--
 ## Features